The Risks of Companion AI for Kids and Teens:

 *Please be aware that linked articles cover difficult topics including self-harm*

-Character.AI sued after teen’s death (referenced on page 1)
+Character.AI and Google sued after teen’s death

 AI Chatbot encourages violence